dcorney/dcorney.github.io/_posts/2022-07-07-fact-checking-pipeline.md

 So if the explanation of why a claim is true or false is interesting, then that makes the claim itself more checkworthy.
 Conversely, if the evidence is trivial to retrieve and easy to interpret then it may not be worth the fact checker’s time to do anything: anyone reading the original claim can find the evidence themselves if they want to.

-Trying to add these sorts of dependencies (and I'm sure there are plenty I've not thought of) to a pipeline leads to something a bit more messy, like the rest of life.
+Trying to add these sorts of dependencies (and I'm sure there are plenty I've not thought of) to a pipeline leads to something a bit more messy, like the rest of life:

 |<img src="/images/pipeline2.png" alt="fact checking as a messy pipeline" width="800px"/>

+So as we continue to develop new automated fact checking tools, let's not kid ourselves that we can just stick them end to end and solve everything.
+We'll still need a way of coordinating the whole process, and perhaps that's best left to the (human) experts.

+---

 ## Appendix